BertDrei/GEM-Inventory-Management-System-/README.md

 # GEM-Inventory-Management-System-
 This is a Inventory Management System that was done as a project in the curriculum subject, Software Engineering.
+It's an inventory Management for the purpose of helping our client's business inventory management.